Planning for Your Treatment

 the chance of having difficult or severe post-treatment side effects like

-muscle weakness, pain, fatigue, appetite changes and emotional stress
+muscle weakness, pain, fatigue, dry mouth, appetite changes, sensitive

 Some suggestions to order to prepare yourself for cancer treatment are to:

 Build strength — Increasing your fitness level prior to cancer surgery or treatment

 may reduce the length of time you need to recover and minimize complications.

 Stop smoking — Smoking can put you at a higher risk for many surgical and treatment